 Raya is just around the corner now, and I’m pretty sure everyone is already packing for their hometown (just kidding!
-I know everyone packs the night before we leave) But anyway, whether you’re going balik kampung this year by car, bus, plane or train, don’t forget to pack these 10 items that will make your long journey more comfortable!
+I know everyone packs the night before we leave).
+But anyway, whether you’re going balik kampung this year by car, bus, plane or train, don’t forget to pack these 10 items that will make your long journey more comfortable!

 You’ll definitely get cold on your journey.
-A hoodie, scarf or blanket will give you extra warmth and comfort, especially when travelling long distance.
+A hoodie, scarf or blanket will give you extra warmth and comfort, especially when travelling long distances.
 On a side note, do yourself a favour and wear comfortable long pants and shoes with socks, trust me, the person next to you wearing shorts and flip flops will look at you with envy when the temperature drops!

 3. Sleeping Mask